 - 1. Login to the Admin panel as admin.
 See Connect to the Admin panel. - 2.
 From the Admin panel, click the link for your Channel; the menu expands. - 3.
-Click Streaming; the channel's Streaming page opens. - 4.
-Scroll to the Stream to a server section of the page (your screen may look different depending on the streaming type you have configured).

-- 5. If Publish is set to disabled, streaming is stopped and cannot be started until you configure a publish type.
-See the other topics in this section. - 6.
-If streaming is enabled (started), click the Stop streaming button (next to the Publish Status label); streaming is disabled. - 7.
+Click Streaming; the channel's Streaming page opens. - Scroll to the Stream to a server section of the page (your screen may look different depending on the streaming type you have configured). - 5.
+Set up your stream by clicking New stream and following the instructions for how to Stream to a CDN - 6.
+If Publish is set to disabled, streaming is stopped and cannot be started until you configure a publish type.
+See the other topics in this section. - 7.
+If streaming is enabled (started), click the Stop streaming button (next to the Publish Status label); streaming is disabled. - 8.
 If streaming is disabled (stopped), click the Start streaming button (next to the Publish Status label); streaming is enabled.